 In 1960 James Wax, an ex-American serviceman and first American Black Belt in Matsubayashi-Ryu, opened a Matsubayashi-Ryu dojo in Dayton, Ohio.
 Two years later, Nagamine Sensei sent a senior student, Ansei Ueshiro, to the United States to firmly establish Matsubayashi-ryu in North America.

 It was at Sensei Ueshiro’s dojo in New York City that Zenko Heshiki (see Zenko Heshiki sensei videos here) trained before opening a dojo on West 72nd Street in Manhattan with Sensei Arthur Drago.
 Sensei Heshiki was born in Okinawa in 1938.
 His grandfather, Zensei, was a Karate sensei and student of Chomo Hanashiro, himself a student of Sokon Matsumura and Ankoh Itosu.
 Sensei Heshiki’s dojo prospered, and at one time he had over 40 active black belts and over 200 students.

 It was there that Sensei Owen Masters began training in 1967.
 He went on to open his own dojo on West 86th Street in Manhattan at the Gelabert Art Gallery where David Troup began his training in 1987.
-During the late 1990s Owen Masters sensei merged his dojo with Sensei Max Crevani’s Shorin-ji Bushido with Sensei Max Crevani.
+During the late 1990s Owen Masters sensei merged his dojo with Sensei Max Crevani’s Shorin-ji Bushido on West 72nd Street.